aathanor/ResearchSite/content/pri_complete_draft.md

 # Recognition as Readiness-Availability

-What do we actually mean when we say we "recognize" something?
+[^14]What do we actually mean when we say we "recognize" something?
 Phenomenological analysis suggests that recognition involves the immediate availability of appropriate attitudes and reactions for a given situation.

 When I recognize a cat, what becomes immediately available includes: